GeekTrainer/learn-vue/m01-creating-data-driven-websites-with-vue.js/includes/2-module-1-getting-started-with-vue.js.md

 ## Learning Objectives

-Upon completion of this module you will be able to:
+Upon completion of this module you will:

 - Understand why Vue.js was developed and how it can be implemented in two ways